 Pathloss-angle Correlation

 The simulation shows some certain degree of correlation between pathloss and the angular difference between the considered NLoS path and the corresponding LoS path.
 This correlation is important because it has impact on the spatial filtering performance of the directive antennas.
-The correlations are depicted in .
+The correlations are depicted in Figure 11 and the numbers are listed in Table 4.